pxc/gitbook/text/28_Finding_Issues_Git_Blame/0_ Finding_Issues_Git_Blame.markdown

 ## Finding Issues - Git Blame ##

 The linkgit:git-blame[1] command is really helpful for figuring out who changed which sections of a file.
-If you simply run 'git blame [filename]' you'll get an output of the entire file with the last commit SHA, date and author for every line in the file.
+If you simply run `git blame [filename]` you'll get an output of the entire file with the last commit SHA, date and author for every line in the file.